hardaker/alternate-iab-coi-policy/coi-policy.md

 Topics where disclosure of potential conflicts may be required include, but is not limited to:

-1. Confirming the IETF Chair and Area Directors
+1. Confirmations of candidates selected by other bodies
 2. Standards appeals
 3. The RFC Series Editor
 4. Liason roles
 5. Advice to ISOC
-6. Appointing an ISOC Trustee
+6. Appointments to other bodies

 ## Sources of Potential Conflicts